jaxwifi/yii2-fullcalendar/README.md

 Changelog
 ---------

-17-04-2019 Updated to latest 4.0.2 Stable Version of the library 19-01-2017 Updated to include non-standard fields 29-11-2014 Updated to latest 2.2.3 Version of the library
+04-05-2019 Updated to latest 4.0.3 Version with asset fixes 17-04-2019 Updated to latest 4.0.2 Stable Version of the library 19-01-2017 Updated to include non-standard fields 29-11-2014 Updated to latest 2.2.3 Version of the library